• wreak •

 In Play: If we are going to keep today's Good Word in the English language, we must return to using it with direct objects other than havoc: "Don't wreak your anger on me, Maddy; I didn't let the goat gnaw your straw hat!"
 Why this word is weakening its grip on the language is mystifying because it is so useful: "Someone please make sure that Donny Brooke doesn't wreak his political views on the guests at the reception."

 Word History: Today's word is the descendant of Old English wrecan "to avenge".
-Looking beyond Old English we find evidence that the root of this verb originally meant "to drive hard, to punish" for while its German descendant rächen means "to avenge", the same root came to Lithuanian as vergas "distress" and to Russian as vrag "enemy".
-Despite all the distressful meanings of its descendants, the Proto-Indo-European base from which all these words derived seems to be *werg- "to work", the origin of English "work".
+Looking beyond Old English, we find evidence that the root of this verb originally meant "to drive hard, to punish", for while its German descendant rächen means "to avenge", the same root came to Lithuanian as vergas "slave", Czech as vrah "murderer", and to Russian as vrag "enemy".
+Despite all the distressful meanings of its descendants, the Proto-Indo-European base from which all these words derived seems to be werg- "to work", the origin of English work.
 This word turned up in Latin as urgere "to press, push hard", which English impressed into its own service as urge.
 (Lest displeasure be wreaked upon us all, let us thank Robin Heggeland for so graciously suggesting today's Good Word.)